-Saying “the bag is brown” is boring.
-However, by adding literary elements like, “The oversized bag was a rich chocolate brown with gold trim” adds a lot more flavor to your writing.
-Explore the types of literary devices used in writing to add unique details.
+Saying “The bag is brown.” is boring.
+However, adding literary elements like, “The oversized bag was a rich chocolate brown with gold trim.” provides a lot more flavor to your writing.
+Explore more than 40 types of literary devices used in writing to add unique details.

 Basic Types of Literary Devices